makwingchi/Ford_GoBike_Trips_Prediction/README.md

 ***

-# 4. Model Building{#link12}
+# 4. Model Building
 We apply the same methodology, i.e. forward stepwise, when building both models.
-We start with no variables in the model, test the model°Øs overall MAE after the addition of each variable, add the statistically significant variable whose inclusion gives the largest amount of MAE decrease, and repeat this process until none improves the model.
+We start with no variables in the model, test the model‚Äôs overall MAE after the addition of each variable, add the statistically significant variable whose inclusion gives the largest amount of MAE decrease, and repeat this process until none improves the model.

 Results show that a large majority of preditors are significant.